- 1 Things To Check When Inspecting a Laser

 Transporting you Laser spars can be accomplished in a few different ways.
 Some simply tie down the spars to roof racks, and where possible carry the shorter sections inside their car.
 Other methods include using a couple of custom-made foam or timber blocks or cradles, which have 3 recesses in each, that the spars neatly slot into.
 These cradles then sit on the deck and are tied down whilst traveling.
 Timber cradles should be padded on the bottom, so as to not scratch the deck.

-All fittings should be carefully checked to see that they are fully operational.
+When inspecting a laser sailboat to buy, all fittings should be carefully checked to see that they are fully operational.

 Fittings include cleats, pulleys, eyelets, toe-rail, bailer, rudder attachment, etc.